 In compliance with the Drug-Free Schools and Communities Act, the University has implemented a program to prevent the illicit use of drugs and the abuse of alcohol by students and employees.
 The Program requires the University to distribute information annually to students and employees concerning the possession, use, or distribution of alcohol and illicit drugs at the University.
 This information includes the University's standards of conduct relating to the unlawful possession, use, or distribution of illicit drugs and alcohol abuse, resources for obtaining assistance with drug and alcohol abuse, and a summary of legal sanctions for violations of federal, state, and municipal law, as well as University disciplinary actions relating to the unlawful possession, use, or distribution of illicit drugs and alcohol.
-The institution sets forth this information below and in the current Academic Catalog at https://aspen.smartcatalogiq.com/Academic-Year-2020-2021/Academic-Catalog/Substance-Use-and-Abuse-Policy.
+The institution sets for this information below and in the current Academic Catalog at https://aspen.smartcatalogiq.com/name/academic-catalog/substance-use-and-abuse-policy/.